wrs20/ppmd_bench_2020/README.rst

 ----------

 1. Lennard-Jones: This benchmark represents a model Molecular Dynamics system, it typically reachs a strong scaling limit around 100 nodes.
 2. FMM: A benchmark that implements a Fast Multipole method.
 This is an example of a electrostatic solver that uses a hierarchical grid structure.
+This benchmark has a hard strong scaling limit of 4096 MPI ranks.
 3. KMC: A Kinetic Monte Carlo benchmark.
 This benchmark should scale very well as the ratio of computation to communication is high.
 This benchmark should be compute bound.

 Output